-Level of public i During development of action plan Empower The government handed decision-making power to members of the public.
+Level of public During development of action plan Empower The government handed decision-making power to members of the public.
 Collaborate There was iterative dialogue AND the public helped set the agenda.
-Involve The government gave feedback on how public inputs were considered.
-Consult The public could give inputs. ✓ Inform The government provided the public with information on the action plan.
+Involve Consult The public could give inputs. ✓ Inform The government provided the public with information on the action plan.
 No Consultation No consultation